 Deep Interior Cleaning:

-- Empty entire refrigerator
+- Empty the entire refrigerator

 - Remove all shelves and drawers